formlio/forml/docs/workflow/topology.rst

-In addition to the *Worker* nodes, there is a special node implementation called ``flow.Future`` representing a future worker placeholder. *Future* can be used during topology construction when the real connected worker-to-be is not know yet (e.g. when implementing an :doc:`operator <operator>` which doesn't know what up/down stream workers will it be eventually composed with).
+In addition to the *Worker* nodes, there is a special node implementation called ``flow.Future`` representing a future worker placeholder. *Future* can be used during topology construction when the real connected worker-to-be is not know yet (e.g. when implementing an :ref:`operator <operator>` which doesn't know what up/down stream workers will it be eventually composed with).
 When connected to a real worker, the Future node will automatically collapse and disappear from the topology.